y0n4/simple-website-challenge/README.md

 Wednesday
-  morning: continue from Tuesday's work (writing randomize image functions)
+  morning: continue from Tuesday's work (writing randomize image functions) rest of the day: figure out how to create a virtual opaque window slider/panel using html, css, and jquery??
-  noon: jquery functions
-        figure out how to get new image show up when refreshed/button clicked figure out how to increase/decrease volume when window is opened/closed
-  night: pseudo code and implement jquery functions one at a time?

 Thursday
-  monday- noon: continue from Wednesday's work
+  morning: continue from Wednesday's work ()

+Friday
-  night: refactor functions to pseudo class initiation Friday rest of the day: css styling
+  rest of the day: css styling